-- an overview of the proponent's environmental performance and track record, including experience in delivering similar projects, organisation health, safety, environmental and community engagement policies, ability to build trusted relationships with stakeholders and Traditional Owner groups and whether the proponent has been subject to any past or present proceedings under a Commonwealth, state or territory law for the protection of the environment or the conservation and sustainable use of natural resources; - contextual information on the project, including the proponent's objectives and rationale, their relationship to statutory policies, plans and strategies, including the basis for selecting the proposed project locations and implications of the project not proceeding; - the project areas and surrounds, supported by plans and maps that show: - the location of relevant sensitive receivers including settlements and isolated residences;
+- an overview of the proponent's environmental performance and track record, including experience in delivering similar projects, organisation health, safety, environmental and community engagement policies, ability to build trusted relationships with stakeholders and Traditional Owner groups and whether the proponent has been subject to any past or present proceedings under a Commonwealth, state or territory law for the protection of the environment or the conservation and sustainable use of natural resources; - contextual information on the project, including the proponent's objectives and rationale, their relationship to statutory policies, plans and strategies, including the basis for selecting the proposed project locations and implications of the project not proceeding; - the project areas and vicinity, supported by plans and maps that show: - the location of relevant sensitive receivers; - the extent of Crown and private land, existing and planned land uses and waterways; and - the general layout of the proposed infrastructure and areas of disturbance, including access tracks, laydown areas and proposed exclusion and buffer zones.

-^{9.} Ecologically sustainable development is defined within the Ministerial Guidelines, page 3.
+9 Ecologically sustainable development is defined within the Ministerial Guidelines, page 3.

-- the extent of Crown and private land, existing and planned land uses and waterways; and - the general layout of the proposed infrastructure and areas of disturbance, including access tracks, access points, laydown areas, construction compounds, batching plants and quarries/borrow pits (if applicable), proposed exclusion and buffer zones. - the proposed operational life of the project and planned timing of project phases; - other necessary works directly associated with the project, such as road upgrades and/or connections, transmission lines and infrastructure and services relocation, including visitor facilities; - predictions of energy use and greenhouse gas emissions associated with the project, as well as renewable energy generated over the life of the project; - risks associated with projected climate change and resilience to these risks including consideration of the Climate Change Act 2017's principles of risk management and standards for risk assessment e.g. AS/NZS ISO 31000:2009; - description of the project's components (supported by visuals and diagrams), including: - applicable standards and adopted specifications for infrastructure; - location, footprint, layout and access arrangements during construction, operation and decommissioning; - clearing or lopping of native vegetation for construction or operation, including, but not limited to, any such activities associated with transport routes or transmission lines; - design and expected construction staging and scheduling; - proposed construction methods and materials, and extent of areas to be disturbed during construction; - identification of proposed transport routes of project components to site, including consideration of upgrades of roads and intersections; - solid waste, wastewater and hazardous material generation and management during construction and operation; - rehabilitation of site works areas following construction as well as during decommissioning; - proposed tenure arrangements to provide for access for maintenance or other operational purposes; - lighting, safety, security, and noise requirements during construction, operation and decommissioning; - hours of construction work, workforce requirements and a description of the expected duration of project components, including which components are temporary and which are permanent; - approach to incorporate sustainability principles and practices into project development and delivery; and - operational requirements including maintenance activities and decommissioning.
+- the proposed operational life of the project and planned timing of project phases; - other necessary works directly associated with the project, such as road upgrades and/or connections, and infrastructure and services relocation, including visitor facilities; - predictions of energy use and greenhouse gas emissions associated with the project, as well as renewable energy generated over the life of the project; - risks associated with projected climate change and resilience to these risks including consideration of the Climate Change Act 2017's principles of risk management and standards for risk assessment e.g. AS/NZS ISO 31000:2009; - description of the project's components (supported by visuals and diagrams), including: - applicable standards and adopted specifications for infrastructure; - location, footprint, layout and access arrangements during construction and operation; - clearing or lopping of native vegetation for construction or operation, including, but not limited to, any such activities associated with transport routes or transmission lines; - design and expected construction staging and scheduling; - proposed construction methods and materials, and extent of areas to be disturbed during construction; - identification of proposed transport routes of project components to site, including consideration of upgrades of roads and intersections; - solid waste, wastewater and hazardous material generation and management during construction, operation and decommissioning; - rehabilitation of site works areas following construction as well as during decommissioning; - proposed tenure arrangements to provide for access for maintenance or other operational purposes; - lighting, safety, security, and noise requirements during construction, operation and decommissioning; - hours of construction work, workforce requirements and a description of the expected duration of project components, including which components are temporary and which are permanent; - approach to incorporate sustainability principles and practices into project development and delivery; - operational requirements including maintenance activities; and - decommissioning requirements.